dgaydukov/cert-spring5/files/spring5.md

 #### Spring Testing
 When you add spring test starter (`spring-boot-starter-test`), `junit` is added by default. `TestNG` is not supported.
 If you want to use `TestNG` instead of `junit` you have to manually add it to `pom.xml`.
+Spring is commonly used and has a strong support for unit & integration testing.
+Moreover for unit you generally should start app context.
+Just use some mocks.
+But if you run integration tests then generally you need to start your app and have full app context.
+`UAT (user acceptance test`) - special tests that run by end users to verify that business flow is correct.
+The need arises cause developers use unit/integration tests.
+Qa have their tests, but no one of them test the system as a whole (end to end flow).

 ###### TestPropertySource and TestPropertyValues
 In testing you can add custom properties in 2 ways